Updated: 13th May 2020

 Ensuring the tyres are at the correct pressure for your car will keep them in good shape.
 If you don’t have your own pressure gauge and pump, they’re a great investment.
 Otherwise, as soon as you drive your car again, take it to a garage forecourt and check and inflate the tyres where necessary.
 If you need new tyres, Find the exact tyres your vehicle needs at Green Flag Tyres.

 The fuller a car is with fuel when it’s left, the better.
 Both petrol and diesel can degrade when left for long periods.
 But this happens when they’re exposed to air.
 The more fuel a car has, the less air there is.
 There’s also less chance of condensation building up inside the tank.
 That said, fuel shouldn’t start to deteriorate unless the car is left unused for a year or more.

 What if you own an electric car?

 Electric car batteries have clever computer management systems to ensure they last for years.
 But like any other battery, it’s not great for their long-term health to be fully charged then left for weeks.
-If you must leave an electric car for a long period during the lockdown lay-up, it’s best to do so when its battery is between 45 and 55 per cent full.
+If you must leave an electric car for a long period during the COVID-19 lockdown, it’s best to do so when its battery is between 45 and 55 per cent full.
 Then charge it fully just before you use it again.

-Last, but by no means least, if you’re planning on travelling, the Department For Transport has some important advice that’s well worth reading.
+If you’re planning on travelling, the Department For Transport has some important advice that’s well worth reading.